kelvinhDM/EC311_MorseProject_Fall2024/README.md

 **BU Fall 2024 EC311**

+Morse Code Translator
-Group 10: AJ Chiaravalloti, Maria Davey, Bryan Lam, and Kelvin Huang
+Team 10: AJ Chiaravalloti, Maria Davey, Bryan Lam, and Kelvin Huang

+# Overview of the Project

+Our project takes an input of Morse code, a series of dots and dashes, and translated them into their respective letter, number, or symbol based on International Telecommunications Union standards.
+We used four buttons: dot, dash, reset, and send

 # Project Requirements